-Many of our foster parents have the skill, experience and accommodation to care for large sibling groups, enabling fostered children to stay together.
+Many of our foster carers have the skill, experience and accommodation to care for large sibling groups, enabling fostered children to stay together.
 This is always undertaken in line with matching considerations and the care plan for the children.

-Unaccompanied Children and Young People
+Unaccompanied Children and Young People Many our foster carers have developed the skills

-Many our foster parents have developed the skills and experience for providing placements to fostered children who are unaccompanied from overseas, enabling these children to settle and engage in education and positive family experiences.
+Many our foster carers have developed the skills and experience for providing placements to fostered children who are unaccompanied from overseas, enabling these children to settle and engage in education and positive family experiences.